 - Provide feedback to City by evaluating the student at the end of the micro-placement

 - Cover student expenses as a minimum.

 There is a competitive recruitment process for the scheme and we will do all of the recruitment so all of the students will be thoroughly vetted prior to the placements.
 The application and selection process include the following:

-- Mandatory two hour workshop on CVs and application forms, and interview guidance prior to submitting applications
+- 2 Mandatory two hour workshop on CVs, applications, and interviews, and email etiquette, networking and personal branding, prior to submitting applications

 - Feedback from CityCareers consultants after submitting applications with a chance to tweak before presenting final applications